 Booking in advance for tours is essential, please email Clare Lawlor for more information.

-The MAC works with a host of experienced musicians, artists and creatives to deliver our exciting and educational creative workshops.
+The MAC works with a host of experienced artists, musicians and creatives to deliver our exciting and educational creative workshops.

 From dance and music to drama and photography, we can craft the perfect workshop to meet the needs of your class.

 Workshops start from £140, including the artist’s fees and all materials.
 Lasting 1.5 hours with a professional artist, followed by a navigated tour of the MAC’s exhibitions.
-To book a workshop, contact Clare Lawlor.
+To book a workshop for your class, contact Clare Lawlor.

-With the best value tickets in town, we are delighted to exclusively offer schools an £8 special reduced rate for tickets and For every 10 tickets booked, you’ll get an 11th ticket free!
+Our exclusive school ticket offer provides great value, with a special £8 rate for tickets and for every 10 tickets booked, you’ll get an 11th ticket free.

 For any questions about a school visit to the MAC, Clare Lawlor, our Learning and Participation Officer would love to hear from you.
 Contact Clare on: firstname.lastname@example.org or call us on 028 90 235053.